shahabganji/aurelia-meta/README.md

 ```
 * Bear in mind to use `PLATFORM.moduleName` if you use `webpack`

-3. It's ready to use, just add your meta tags to your routes as a property, no matter its a parent or child route
+3. It's ready to use, just add your meta tags to your routes as a property, no matter whether it's a parent route or a child one.

 ```ts
 config.map([